-Invasive non-native species pose a severe threat to the biodiversity of the Broads but we work hard to minimise that impact.
+Invasive non-native species pose a severe threat to the biodiversity of the Broads but we work with a range of partners to minimise that impact.

 Some of the most concerning invasive plant species in our waterways and on our riverbanks are: